 It’s almost impossible to miss the irony in having anorexia.
 An illness that requires you make yourself smaller and smaller for a happiness exchange.
 The only way to combat it is to eat.
 It’s cruel because many people, stuck in the deep dark clutches of anorexia, would choose death in a heartbeat.
 It is an obvious choice.. just not in the way you’d think.

 One day I woke up and realised that I had not been given anything.
 It was a losing battle, right from the start.
 Did I really want to spend the rest of my life feeling like this?
 No, I may never look the way I desperately want to, but I’d be silly not to choose life.. and to do so right in this very moment.
 Why delay living any longer?

 Last year was the first time I felt as if I’d made real progress in terms of healing from my eating disorder.
 This month, once Ramadan came around, I listened a bit closer.
 Wanted to pay attention to my inner dialogue.
 It was pitiful- “Look.. here’s an opportunity not to eat!”

 I noticed this thought and chose instead to eat.
 I don’t want to feed my unhealthy behaviours or unnecessarily expose myself to triggers.
 My health always has to come first.
 I am happy to say that Islam recognises that there are reasons one may not always be able to observe the fast.
 The people in it, maybe not so much.
 A lot don’t consider my reasons valid.
 I’ve been told to fast anyway and even been ignored when I’ve explained my reasons for eating.
-The truth of the matter is that we should all allow ourselves the freedom to do what we feel is best for ourselves.
+The truth of the matter is that we should allow ourselves the freedom to do what we feel is best for our health.